carlosolarte/java-dist/docs/03-networking/content.md

 - There is no need to deal with end of strings and formatting.
-- For dealing with only text processing, `BufferedOutpoutStream` is a good choice.
+- For dealing with only text processing, `BufferedOutputStream` is a good choice.
 - Similarly for the `InputStream` hierarchy.

 ---
 ### Datagrams

-- The arrival and order of arrival are not guaranteed.
+- The order of messages' arrival is not guaranteed.
 - _UDP_: Protocol for sending packages (__datagrams__)
 - Useful when there is no need of a dedicated _point-to-point_ channel